About the Program

 You’re welcome in the Student Founder Program regardless of your level of experience with innovation and entrepreneurship.
 This program supports you in exploring ideas and bringing them to life—whether that looks like founding a business, starting a nonprofit, launching a social service, or engineering an invention.
 Participate as an individual, or as part of a team.
 You can also join and search for a team in the SFP community.

-- Attend your assigned weekly coaching session with your cohort of ~10 fellow students.
-This session will be led by a faculty member, staff member, or alum who will guide you and your group each week.
+- You’ll attend weekly meetings with a small group of like-minded founders, and you’ll be matched with a Duke alum coach who has started and sold a startup themselves.
 You’ll discuss what you’re currently working on and undergo tailored workshop sessions to support you at your current project stage.
 Throughout, you’ll also be connected with contacts and mentors who have expertise in your project area.
 Outside of your weekly cohort coaching sessions, you’ll have regular communications and check-ins via slack and will have opportunities to attend additional events, workshops, and team-building activities.
 If you miss more than one coaching session per semester, you will be asked to rejoin the program in a semester when you can be fully available, committed, and present.

 - Communicate and check in with your cohort and the SFP community regularly via the slack channel.